 Also read: Bike renting in Beijing made easy using QR Codes.

 MPP in Singapore has set up Pilbox, a medicine dispenser, which allows patients to collect medicines by scanning a QR Code printed on their receipt.
-To use Pilbox, patients have to first sign up at the pharmacy.
+To use Pilbox, patients have to first sign up in the physician dispensing system at the pharmacy.
 Once signed up, they can make the payment and schedule a date for the collection.